shinir/FEUP-LDTS/Report/README.md

 This project was developed by Afonso Pinto (up202008014@up.pt) and Raquel Carneiro (up202005330@up.pt) for LDTS 2021/2022.

+###Implemented Features
+#### Snake
++ Follows the same direction when no key is pressed, that means that it can crawl by itself;
++ Grows in size by eating apples;
++ Dies if it touches a wall or if it touches itself.

 ## Gameplay DEMO
 ![Gameplay from Snake](shortVideos/Gameplay.gif "Gameplay")